Master Schedule Smoothing

 Click on the Attendance tab.

-Click on the Plus icon.
+Click on the plus symbol (+).

 MSH - Add Smoothing AC